-Marybeth, goth and former erotic dancer, is one of those characters who makes you wonder if you’ll truly like them.
-I actually grew to like her very much!
+Marybeth, goth and former erotic dancer, is one of those characters who causes you wonder if you’ll truly like them.
+Hate to admit but she kind of grew on me!
 The more her character opened up, she proved to be an extremely caring, selfless character.

 4. Charm of Agility

 It’s the perfect pace!
-Not to fast, not to slow, it’s all just right for me.
+Not too fast, not too slow, it’s all just right for me.

 5. Charm of Romance